zzhangjii/learning-library/oci-library/qloudable/OCI_Advanced/OCI_Advanced.md

 - DHCP Options: Select the default.
 - Security Lists: Default Security List

+17. Leave all other options as default, Click **Create Subnet**.

-17. Add route table for second VCN, use below data
+18. Add route table for second VCN.
+Click **Route Table**, then **Create Route Table**.
+Fill out the dialog box:

+- Name: Provide a Name
+- Compartment: Select your Compartment

+**CLick ++ Additional Route Rules**

-- Target Type: Internet Gateway (second VCN's internet gateway)
+- Target Type: Internet Gateway
 - Destination CIDR Block: 0.0.0.0/0
-- Compartment: Your Compartment.
+- Compartment: Select Your Compartment
+- Target Internet Gateway: Select second VCN's internet gateway

-18. Leave all other options as default, Click **Create Subnet**.
+19. Leave all other options as default, Click **Create Route Table**.

-19. Create second Local peering gateway.
+20. Create second Local peering gateway.
 Once the Subnet is in the ‘Available’ state, Click **Local Peering Gateways**, then **Create Local Peering Gateway** (local peering gateway  is a component on a VCN for routing traffic to a locally peered VCN).
 Fill out the dialog box:

 - NAME: Provide a Name